waley-code/job_listing_system_api/README.md

     Route::get('/jobs', [JobController::class, 'index']);

     This endpoint will receive a GET request without any parameters.
-The JobController@index method will retrieve all job postings and return them.
+The index method will retrieve all job postings and return them.

 ### Job Update API:
 The system allows users to update their job postings through an API.